fhansmann/coding-challenges/README.md

 #### Question 9:
 Write a program that accepts sequence of lines as input and prints the lines after making all characters in the sentence capitalized.
-Suppose the following input is supplied to the program:
+Suppose the following input is supplied to the program:<br/>
-Hello world
+Hello world<br/>
-Practice makes perfect
+Practice makes perfect<br/>
-Then, the output should be:
+Then, the output should be:<br/>
-HELLO WORLD
+HELLO WORLD<br/>
 PRACTICE MAKES PERFECT

 #### Question 10:
-Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.
+Write a program that accepts a sequence of whitespace separated words as input and prints the words after removing all duplicate words and sorting them alphanumerically.<br/>
-Suppose the following input is supplied to the program:
+Suppose the following input is supplied to the program:<br/>
-hello world and practice makes perfect and hello world again
+hello world and practice makes perfect and hello world again<br/>
-Then, the output should be:
+Then, the output should be:<br/>
 again and hello makes perfect practice world